How it worksPricingAboutNotesBook a Deal Review

 States split into three categories on doc fees, and the right script is different in each.

-• Capped states — California ($85), New York ($175), Minnesota (~$100), and others set a hard ceiling.
-The dealer can charge up to the cap, and not a penny more.
-The fee is not negotiable below the cap in some states, fully negotiable in others.
+• Hard-capped states — California ($85), New York ($175), Michigan ($280), Ohio ($398), Illinois ($378), Indiana ($200), Iowa ($180), and others set a statutory ceiling.
+The dealer can charge up to the cap and not a penny more.
+The cap usually adjusts annually with inflation in the stricter-enforcement states.

 What's negotiable, what isn't